tatetian/tatetian.github.io-jekyll/_posts/2017-01-15-understanding-sgx-protected-file-system.md

 ## Overview of SGX Protected File System

-With the release of [Intel SGX SDK](https://github.com/01org/linux-sgx) v1.9, one important missing functionality of Intel® SGX SDK is finally there:
+With the release of [Intel SGX SDK](https://github.com/01org/linux-sgx) v1.9, one important missing functionality of Intel SGX SDK is finally there:
-**secure file I/O**.
-It is provided in a component of Intel SGX SDK, named [Intel Protected File System Library](https://software.intel.com/en-us/node/738203), which enables developers to perform I/O operations inside enclaves *securely*.
+*secure file I/O*.
+It is provided in a component of Intel SGX SDK, named [Intel Protected File System Library](https://software.intel.com/en-us/node/738203), which enables developers to perform I/O operations inside enclaves securely.
 More specifically, it guarantees

-+ **Confidentiality of user data**: All user data is encrypted and then written to disk to prevent any data leakage;
++ *Confidentiality of user data*: All user data is encrypted and then written to disk to prevent any data leakage;
-+ **Integrity of user data**: All user data are read from disk and then decrypted with MAC (Message Authentication Code) verified to detect any data tampering;
++ *Integrity of user data*: All user data are read from disk and then decrypted with MAC (Message Authentication Code) verified to detect any data tampering;
-+ **Matching of file name**: When opening an existing file, the metadata of the to-be-openned file will be checked to ensure that the name of the file when created is the same as the name given to the open operation.
++ *Matching of file name*: When opening an existing file, the metadata of the to-be-openned file will be checked to ensure that the name of the file when created is the same as the name given to the open operation.